 Independant artists have difficulty getting into the Mastered For iTunes program, but if you wanted to try to deal directly with apple to get in here are the requirements directly from Apple.
 Even if you meet the requirements they may still referr you.
 On top of that, they also have payment thresholds and you may never get paid if you don't meet the threshold for your first payment.
 And now the requirements.

 Recently, I had a client that ran into some problems with the cover art for their project.
 It seems iTunes has some rather stringent (in my opinion) requirements for the cover art.
 Part of me understands that there needs to be some requirements or checks in place and I agree with Apple that people should not be 'misleading' in the representation of their music.
 But, I felt this particular case may have been a bit ridiculous.
-For those of you that want to know, here are the specs that I've found.

 It seems that every day I hear of a new way to get your songs to the digital marketplace, so it's about time for an update on Digital Distribution methods for your music.
 In a more strict sense of the term, digital distribution relates not just to music but eBooks, movies, ringtones, photography, software programs and apps among other things.
 There are a lot of stores. . .